 Never throw in the towel.
-Instead of groveling and mstead of groveling and weeping, go out and buy your-self a sensational wardrobe.
-Change the color of your hair and make-up.
-Buy wild hats.
+Instead of groveling and weeping, go out and buy your-self a sensational wardrobe.
 These things will give you such a lift he'll wonder how he ever let you out of his sight.
 And voila!
 There you are.
-Walking down that aisle with him while the other one is him, while the other one is left holding the bouquet.
+Walking down that aisle with him, while the other one is left holding the bouquet.
+James Brittain.

-future shows matches that of the current hit-the British musical "Oliver" - CLO is going to be around for a long

-Musical 'Oliver'

-Newest CLO Hit

-Based on Charles Dickens novel "Oliver Twist," the musical is the story of an orphan boy who is apprenticed to an undertaker and then taken in by a gang of pick-pockets when he flees the un-
+The role of Nancy, a graduate of Fagin's Academy for Pickpockets, is superbly done by Jackie McFadden.
+Her voice is well suited to the haunting strains of "As Long As He Needs Me," but she can belt out such numbers as "Oom-Pah-Pah" and "It's a Fine Life" with equal ease.

+It is, however, Lou Monica

+as Mr. Bumble and Barbara

 IN LONG BEACH

-By JERRY REYNOLDS

 Long Beach Civic Light

-Opera is celebrating its 20th season and if the quality of

-dertaking parlor.

-Ray Dimas, a 9-year-old mop-headed youngster who looks more like a 6-year-old. plays the title role.
-Ray handles himself very professionally on that big stage and is very much the center of attention - especially when he appears in a blue coat and top hat.
-He can sing-not loud, but well (and a mike takes care of the volumn problem).
-FAGIN, the master pickpocket, is portrayed rather skillfully by David Darrell.
-Darrell's work on stage is deliberate and careful, although some of his scenes tend drag a bit.
-But I suspect this is more the fault of the script than of Darrell or director James Brittain.
-The role of Nancy, a graduate of Fagin's Academy for Pickpockets, is superbly done by Jackie McFadden.
-Her by Jackie McFadden.
-Her voice is well suited to the haunting strains of "As Long As He Needs Me," but she can belt out such numbers as "Oom-Pah-Pah" and "It's a Fine Life" with equal ease.
+Based on Charles Dickens'

+plays the title role.
+Ray handles himself very professionally on that big stage and is

+very much the center of at-tention - especially when he appears in a blue coat and top

+hat.
+He can sing-not loud, but well (and a mike takes

+FAGIN, the master pick-pocket, is portrayed rather skillfully by David Darrell.
+Darrell's work on stage is de-liberate and careful, although

+some of his scenes tend to drag a bit.
+But I suspect this is more the fault of the script

+than of Darrell or director

+James Brittain.